musicislife727/demo-repo/README.md

 - CIDR ranges must not overlap
 - Beyond the **2** IPs reserved for **gateway** and **broadcast addresses**, AWS reserves 3 additional addresses, so **5 in total.**

+- **IMPORTANT!** If you have a NAT Gateway, it must be attached to a public subnet.
+The NAT gateway will use **_1_** of the available IP addresses.
+So, for a public subnet with a **_NAT Gatway_** attached to it, it will have 1 available IP address less than public subnets without a NAT Gateway attached.

 For more information, refer to the VPC FAQs on the AWS website. https://aws.amazon.com/vpc/faqs/#:~:text=Amazon%20reserves%20the%20first%20four,subnet%20for%20IP%20networking%20purposes.